 Termination Gateways

 Termination Gateways are used to call out from phone.systems™ using created SIP accounts or to forward calls to PSTN destinations.
-A third-party party termination provider must be added and configured under the Gateways tab section.
+A third-party termination provider must be added and configured under the Gateways tab section.

 To access and manage your termination gateways, click Trunks in the sidebar menu and select the Termination Gateways tab.